 The Menstrual Cycle is divided into three phases.

-In this first phase, the woman’s body prepares itself for ovulation.
-In the ovaries, a few primitive ova start to develop.
-Throughout the growing process, the follicle surrounding the developing ovum produces a hormone called estrogen.
-As ovulation approaches, estrogen acts on the whole body system causing cyclical changes.
-Conditions change to become favourable to the survival and transportation of the deposited sperm:
+The Pre-ovulatory phase is variable in length beginning the day the menstrual flow starts.
+During this phase, the woman’s body prepares for ovulation.
+In the ovaries ova start developing and the follicle surrounding each ovum start to producing estrogen.
+As ovulation approaches, estrogen causes changes in the body to encourage the survival and transportation of sperm:

-- the cervical mucus becomes wet and more lubricated
+- the cervical mucus becomes wet and more lubricative

 - the cervix becomes softer and more open

-- the lining of the uterus (the endometrium) thickens to potentially receive a fertilized egg
+- the lining of the uterus thickens to potentially receive a fertilized egg

 - predict the onset of menstruation

-- observe the re-establishment of ovulatory cycles after oral contraceptive use, breastfeeding or pregnancy
+- observe the return of fertility after hormonal contraceptive use, breastfeeding or pregnancy

 - confirm early pregnancy

-The use-effectiveness of the Symptothermal Method is dependent on how motivated the couple is to constantly and carefully follow all the method’s rules.
-For the most satisfactory and effective experience with the Symptothermal Method, we strongly encourage couples to meet with and be instructed by a qualified accredited Serena Canada teacher-couple.
+Serena teaches the Symptothermal Method of natural family planning.
+When taught properly and used consistently, a couple has a greater than 99% chance to postpone pregnancy.
+(See Effectiveness of the Symptothermal Method for more details.)
+For the most satisfactory and effective experience with the Symptothermal Method, we strongly encourage couples to be taught by a certified teacher-couple.
 This is the best way to benefit from accurate knowledge and instruction in the application of the method.